 You can buy Windows 10 Home product key here.

 The desktop itself is one of the main interfaces you’ll be using when operating on Windows 10.

-If you want to learn more about how to customize your desktop and interface, read our How to Personalize Windows 10 article.
+If you want to learn more about customizing your desktop and interface, read us How to Personalize Windows 10 article.

 The Recycling bin is a shortcut on the Desktop.
 This is where all your deleted files go before they’re permanently removed from the computer.

 If you accidentally deleted a file you want to keep, you can always recover it using this bin.
 You can also permanently delete files by clearing the bin.

 Folders on Windows 10 work the same as they do in other systems.
 You can store files, folders, and shortcuts in them in an organized manner.

 When you double-click on a folder, you open it and reveal all of its contents in a special program called the File Explorer, also known as Windows Explorer.

 We talk more about File Explorer in the How to navigate Windows 10 section below.

 The taskbar is the long bar that runs across the bottom of your screen.
 It contains applications and other interface elements that you usually want to access quickly at any given moment.
 The taskbar is made up of the following elements from left to right.